Please note that Tapas no longer supports Internet Explorer.

 The manservant nodded, pointing.
 “There’s a note included, miss.”

 She blinked, surprised and pleased; the bundle contained a long blue tunic of a soft, smooth material.
-The design wrapped around the torso and hips in a mass of folds that allowed for comfort and mobility, while still creating a tasteful silhouette.
-Lifting the tunic up, she realized it was accompanied by a new pair of leggings and black riding boots so new that the leather shone in the light.
+The design wrapped around the torso and hips in a mass of folds that allowed for comfort and mobility, without making her silhouette look like a block of wood.
+Lifting the tunic up, she realized it was accompanied by a pair of chausses and black riding boots so new that the leather shone in the light.
 Tucked inside one was a beautiful hunting knife in a plain leather sheath, and inside the other was a note folded thrice.

-Picking up the scrap of parchment, she unfolded it and read:
+Picking up the scrap of parchment, she unfolded it, noting the excellent penmanship:

 Miss Astraea,